 Manufacturers have always hated waste.
 There was nothing moral about this; waste was seen solely as an avoidable cost, as a terrible way to run your factory.
 But the environmental revolution has gradually shifted the conversation about waste.
 We aren’t just wasting money; we are squandering precious resources.
 Waste doesn’t just eat into your profits; it taints the brand.

-Sustainability really is a people’s revolution, driven by the everyday consumer who will take her business elsewhere if a product, or a type of product, is seen as environmentally insensitive.
+Sustainability really is a people’s revolution, driven by the everyday consumers who will take their business elsewhere if a product, or a type of product, is seen as environmentally insensitive.
 This is why sustainability became a corporate priority so quickly: it affected market share — and manufacturers were on board already with its message about waste.

 Gartner is never slow to take a hint.
 For years, the influential analyst gave sustainability a weight of 10% in its scoring of the world’s top 25 manufacturing companies.
 But in 2019, this was upped to 15%, and sustainability has become a key part of their scoring as they explain in this webinar.